stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *to review, when youre working with a cloud service provider, the architecture you design requires tool A to talk to tool B and tool B to change something about tool C.  Put another way, the infra ALLOWS tool A to talk with tool B and ALLOWS tool B to change something about tool C.  [pause].
+> *To review, when youre working with a cloud service provider, the architecture you design requires tool A to talk to tool B and tool B to change something about tool C.  Put another way, the infra ALLOWS tool A to talk with tool B and ALLOWS tool B to change something about tool C.  [pause].
 You want to give A, B, and C permissions to do those things but nothing more.
-That way if for some reason you are worried about behaviors of people, you know which doors you have left unlocked. to do this start with the code then go to the IAM console and then test out in the Lamnda Console.
-The only hair pul was related to AWS Comprehend.
-Anyone who has an answer please*
+That way, if for some reason you are worried about behaviors of people, you know which doors you have left unlocked.
+To do this, start with the code; then, go to the IAM console and then test out in the Lamnda Console.
+The only hair pull was related to AWS Comprehend.
+Anyone who has an answer please ...*

 ### Review - It is kinda fun